LAKERS TOGETHER: Find out how we're moving forward.

 We seek applicants will at least an undergraduate 3.0 GPA from an accredited college or university.
 Alternatively, submitting strong GRE scores, having professional work experience, holding a graduate degree or certificate, or having successfully completed graduate course work as a non-degree seeking student or in another program will be considered as evidence of academic potential.

-ratio of graduate faculty to students (Fall 2016)
+Ratio of graduate faculty to students (Fall 2019)

-the share of MPA students who graduate in 4 years or less
+Share of MHA students who graduate in 4 years or less

 Costs and Financial Aid